Aymeric154/holbertonschool-printf/README.md

   Include the necessary libraries for your project, such as stdio.h for console operations.

 - Use the Function Prototype:
-  Declare the _printf prototype in your program.
+  Declare the _printf prototype in your program seen above.

 - Handle Variable Arguments:
   Use standard library functions to manage variable arguments, such as va_start, va_arg, an    d va_end.